rbvegas/StatiCSharp/README.md

 ---

-StatiC# provides a website as a standalone object, able to render itself to all the files needed to upload onto a webserver.
+StatiC# provides everything you need to create a website with all the files needed to upload onto a webserver.

-If you want to quickstart with your new website, you can start with the default configuration and build up from there.
+If you want to quickstart with your new website, you can start with the [default configuration](https://github.com/RolandBraunDev/StatiCsharp/tree/develop/Documentation/ProjectTemplate) and build up from there.
 Here is an example:

 ```C#
 using StatiCsharp;